Back to blog

 Nutrient-Dense Foods for Lactation Support

-• Whole Grains: Brown rice, quinoa, and other whole grains provide sustained energy and essential nutrients.
+• Whole Grains: Brown rice and quinoa provide sustained energy.

-• Lean Proteins: Meat, poultry, fish, eggs, and beans are all EBT-eligible and crucial for repairing tissues and supporting energy levels.
+• Lean Proteins: Meat, fish, eggs, and beans are crucial for tissue repair.

-• Fruits and Vegetables: A colorful array of fruits and vegetables provides vitamins, minerals, and antioxidants vital for both you and your baby.
+• Fruits and Vegetables: Provide vital antioxidants and vitamins for you and your baby.

 When Lactation Products May Not Be EBT-Eligible